1.1 What Is Cloud Computing?

 Traditional IT vs. Cloud Computing

-Understanding the shift from traditional IT to cloud is essential for the exam:
+Understanding the shift from traditional, on-premises IT to the cloud is essential for the exam.

 Traditional (On-Premises) IT